jD91mZM2/minttp/README.md

 </details>

 Oh wait wrong example!
-This was the DYI request.
+This was the DIY request.
 It lets you specify everything yourself and is the bare minimum.
 Here's the way to use it simply:
 <details>